Near the end of the book, The Craftsman by Richard Sennett, he talks about vocation, which he calls a "sustaining narrative."

 My Sustaining Narrative

-Long ago, I was a writer, then transitioned into film because I loved the speed of image to show story as opposed to the slow process of fleshing out a plot on the page.
-I received my film education, worked in the industry, but found I had shifted too far away from the creative work of storytelling, so with time, patience, and independent study, I worked my way back into writing.
+Long ago, I was a writer, then transitioned into film because I loved the speed of image to show a story as opposed to the slow process of fleshing out a plot on the page.
+I received my film education, and worked in the industry, but found I had shifted too far away from the creative work of storytelling, so with time, patience, and independent study, I worked my way back into writing.
 As I rediscovered storytelling, I wanted to share help those who also got lost along the way.

 In it, she said: